 One of the richest sources of anti-inflammatory omega 3 fatty acids.
 It’s also high in protein, selenium and B vitamins, especially B12.
 Eat salmon with the bones for the added bonus of calcium.
 Most of the salmon in Australia is farmed but the best source is Huon Tasmanian salmon.
 Locate your nearest Huon stockist.

 High in soluble fibre, oats eaten daily have been shown to lower and help maintain healthy cholesterol and blood pressure.
 They improve bowel function and are a good source of B vitamins, vitamin E, magnesium, zinc and selenium – all the best nutrients for fertility.
 Oats are also considered to be a ‘nervine tonic’ in herbal medicine, which means they are useful for calming and nourishing your nervous system.
+Eat oats for fertility regularly throughout your week.

 Researchers from UCLA in California found that men who ate a couple of handfuls of walnuts (75gms) a day saw improvements in their semen quality.
 They found improvements in sperm motility and morphology and the suggestion is that it was due to walnuts being a rich source of alpha-linolenic acid (an Omega-3).
 Other benefits with these great fats include improved brain and heart health.
 Be sure the walnuts taste fresh and are organic.
+Try eating walnuts for male fertility every day.

 Remember, superfoods are a useful and highly beneficial addition to your already amazing diet.
 As always, there is no quick fix and no way around eating the basic ‘super’ foods at every meal, everyday for ultimate health.
 Get the basics right and build from there.